chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/interfaces/overview.md

 - Interfaces are the only type a struct can inherit.

 # Default Implementations
-For interfance methods that define default implementations, any class inherting that interface also inherits that implementation.
+For interface methods that define default implementations, any class inheriting that interface also inherits that implementation.
 - The class instance must be cast to the interface type to access the default implementation of the interface method.

 ## Versioning